the-dev-syntax/Ecommerce-Template/README.md

 56. PRICE_RANGES and SORT_ORDERS , should be added to settings store, i think !!

-57. add normalizeEmail function to form output and to create user page.
+57. add normalizeEmail function to form output and to create user page , to all admin checks it is "admin" not "Admin"

+58. change password length validation to be between 6 in validator.ts

+59. make browsing history if there is no length dont show title ==>

+60. make browsing history lazy loading.

 ---------------------------------------------------------------------------------------------------------------------------
 #-------------------------git & github----------------- Branches --------------------------------------------------------